LeonardA-L/techio-what-new-in-node-8/markdowns/post.md

-Node 8.0.0 is here!
+**Node 8.0.0** is here!
 It enters Node's Long Term Support roadmap and it brings some new interesting features.
-The complete release note is available on [the official node blog](https://nodejs.org/en/blog/release/v8.0.0/) but let's take a look at the some of the highlights :)
+The complete release note is available on [the official Node blog](https://nodejs.org/en/blog/release/v8.0.0/), but let's take a look at the some of the highlights :)

 ---------